yatescj/codealong/README.md

 ##README
-This is so confusing ahhhhhh
+This is so confusing ahhhhhh what is happening
 My brain hurts